hmcts/finrem-ccd-definitions/README.md

 Run full E2E tests of both the Consented & Contested Journeys on CCD

-1) Configure defined env variables from [Jenkinsfile_nightly](https://github.com/hmcts/finrem-ccd-definitions/blob/master/Jenkinsfile_nightly) pipeline .
+1) Configure defined env variables from [Jenkinsfile_nightly](https://github.com/hmcts/finrem-ccd-definitions/blob/master/Jenkinsfile_nightly) pipeline.
 2) Values for env variables can be found in Azure finrem aat key vault.
 3) `yarn test:functional` will create cases via API (runs on PR and master AAT).
 4) `yarn test:nightly-functional` will create both API, UI screen tests and verifies data in tabs (runs on nightly pipeline on AAT).